-Lexmark has a long history of water projects that have helped reduce water usage in our operations by over 50 percent when compared to 2005.
+Lexmark has a long history of water projects that have helped reduce water usage in our operations by well over 50 percent when compared to 2005.

-- Lexmark Cebu City, Philippines, focuses on preventive and corrective maintenance of the water system, and works to engage employees in awareness activities to conserve water and report leaks immediately.
-Major water projects over the years have included the installation of sensor-operated faucets and toilet bowls and the interconnection of the water supply between the two buildings on site to reduce water waste. - In Lexington, Kentucky, more efficient HVAC systems, installation of lowflow plumbing fixtures, upgrades to piping, reduction in the number of fire pumps and a successful partnership with GE Water services have contributed to water conservation.
-In recent years, Lexmark has also reduced impermeable surfaces on site by 1,475,000 square feet through multiple activities, including building demolition, property sale and conversion of 256,665 square feet of parking space to green space. - Juarez, Mexico, continues to refine processes related to the wastewater treatment plant on site.
-In 2017, a large amount of water from the treatment plant was distributed to toner manufacturing processes, cooling towers and evaporative (swamp) coolers.
-The site's facilities maintenance team took an additional step to separate the interconnected cooling towers to optimize water usage according to the current demand.
-To reduce city water consumption, water from the deionized water plant-not suitable for reuse in toner manufacturing processes, but with acceptable conductivity levels-has been diverted to several HVAC units and toilets instead of being sent to the city sewer.
-This sustainability effort required a substantial water infrastructure upgrade.
-A city water tank was recommissioned as the main reuse reservoir, and dedicated piping and an isolated water loop were installed to deliver the reused water.
+- Lexmark Cebu City, Philippines, focuses on preventive and corrective maintenance of the water system, and works to engage employees in awareness activities to conserve water and report leaks.
+Major water projects over the years have included the installation of sensor-operated faucets and toilet bowls and the interconnection of the water supply between the two buildings on site to reduce water waste. - In Lexington, Kentucky, more efficient HVAC systems, installation of lowflow plumbing fixtures, upgrades to piping, reduction in the number of fire pumps, site building reductions, and a successful partnership with Suez services have contributed to water conservation.
+In recent years, Lexmark has also reduced impermeable surfaces on site by 1,475,000 square feet through multiple activities, including building demolition, property sale and conversion of 256,665 square feet of parking space to green space.
+In 2019, the cooling towers used 25,454 m3 rainwater collected through the rainwater harvesting system.